Women in Sport Aotearoa is committed to the power of evidence-based research and its ability to create a strong case for change.

 - Convening and utilising the Women in Sport Aotearoa Research Consortium to deliver New Zealand and Oceania research

 - Identifying and supporting international researchers and global research agencies; sharing results/insights

 - Building an international reputation as a world leading Research Hub

 - Respecting Te Tiriti o Waitangi, as New Zealand’s founding document

 This Insight Hub is home to a growing amount of insights, case studies, research and tools that you can use to help further gender equity for women and girls.

-Tune into our Leadership From Lockdown virtual interview series, exploring the challenges and opportunities presented by COVID-19.
+Tune into our 10-week Leadership From Lockdown virtual interview series, exploring the challenges and opportunities presented by COVID-19.

 Take a look at our advocacy campaigns to gain insight into the challenges that women and girls can face in sport and active recreation.